-A project on the history of medical practice in India
+A project on the history of the patient-doctor relationship in contemporary India:

-Over the next two years, as part of my PhD thesis and research, I will be exploring in detail the evolution of medical practice and of the patient-doctor relationship in India since the 1950s.
-My proposed thesis mainly pertains to charting a detailed history of the social and cultural aspects of medical practice in India, and trying to understand more fully how and why things evolved the way they did.
-I was drawn to this topic because I share, with many other citizens and healthcare professionals, a concern over the highly charged milieu of doctor-patient encounters in India today, encounters which often culminate in assaults on healthcare practitioners, particularly doctors.
-It will be difficult to devise sustainable solutions to the current trust crisis without understanding better the social and historical background of medical practice and the patient-doctor relationship.
+Over the next two years, as part of my PhD thesis and research, I will be exploring in detail the evolution of medical practice and of the patient-doctor relationship in India since the 1940s.
+My proposed thesis mainly pertains to charting the history of the social and cultural aspects of the relationship and interactions between the society and the medical profession.
+I was drawn to this topic because I share, with many other citizens and healthcare professionals, a concern over the highly charged milieu of doctor-patient encounters in India today, encounters which sometimes culminate in assaults and violence.
+It will be difficult to imagine sustainable solutions to the current trust crisis without understanding better the social and historical background of medical practice and the patient-doctor relationship.
 This project is one small step towards that understanding.

-I wish to have as broad and multi-faceted an understanding as possible.
-In pursuit of that, I am hereby inviting thoughts and opinions and suggestions from people on these topics of medical practice and patient-doctor relationship.
-Though I am particularly looking for information on medical practice and patient experiences in the past and on the historical trajectory of these, I will also benefit from more recent and current experiences and thoughts.
+I wish to have as broad and multi-faceted an understanding as possible of the challenges in India.
+In pursuit of that, I am hereby inviting thoughts and opinions and suggestions from people on the topics of medical practice and the patient-doctor relationship.

-You could be a young medical/nursing student, or a ‘layperson’/patient, or a resident doctor, or a medical college professor, or a current or retired doctor/healthcare practitioner; whether you live in India or elsewhere – I would love to know your thoughts and broaden my own understanding of medicine and healthcare, those highly crucial aspects of our human and social lives.
+You could be a young medical/nursing student, or a ‘layperson’/patient, or a resident doctor, or a medical college professor, or a current or retired doctor/healthcare practitioner; whether you live in India or elsewhere – I am very interested in knowing your thoughts and experiences to broaden my own understanding of medicine and healthcare in India.

-This form will help you enter your name and email ID, and other optional information, so that I can contact you back.
+This form will help you enter your name and email ID so that I can contact you back.

-[My email is: firstname.lastname@example.org.
-For more information about me, you can visit my website here.]
+If you wish to contact me directly, my email is: firstname.lastname@example.org.
+For more information about me, you can visit my website here.